Murli0399/Java_Interview_Question/Part-07 Collections.md

 </details>
 <details><summary>

 ## What is LinkedList?
-What interfaces does it implement?
 How is it different from an ArrayList?
 </summary>
 In computer programming, a LinkedList is a data structure that represents a sequence of elements where each element points to the next element in the list.
 It consists of nodes, where each node contains the element and a reference (or link) to the next node.